 The program, enacted in 2007 under President George W. Bush, was designed to encourage college graduates to pursue careers as social workers, teachers, public defenders or doctors in rural areas.
 But critics say it is a back-door subsidy for graduate school, and one that primarily helps doctors and lawyers with tremendous earning potential.

-Changes to both the public sector program and income-driven plans would apply only to borrowers who enroll after June 2018, with no one currently expecting loan forgiveness affected, according to the House Committee on Education and the Workforce staff.
+Changes to both the public sector program and income-driven plans would apply only to borrowers after June 2018, with no one currently working towards loan forgiveness affected, according to the House Committee on Education and the Workforce staff.

 “With 6 million unfilled jobs and over a trillion dollars in student debt, simply reauthorizing the Higher Education Act will help no one,” said Rep. Virginia Foxx (R-N.C.), chairwoman of the House Education committee, in a statement.
 “A hard truth that students, families and institutions must face is that the promise of a post-secondary education is broken.”